 Maygen Hetherington, Executive Director

-Ingrid Harten, President (Co-owner Snohomish Bakery and First & Union Kitchen)
+Ingrid Harten, board treasurer, Co-owner Snohomish Bakery and First & Union Kitchen, resident

 HDSA STANDING COMMITTEES